ctranoris/patras5gwiki/home.md

 In Greece facility site the following tasks will be performed:

 * Providing 5G standard-conformant components and Core Network infrastructure as extension of the FhG Open5GCore toolkit
-* Provide ICOM’s mmWave backhaul to link the access to the core network, and Fixed Wireless Access to provide broadband services to the facility
+* Provide Intracom Telecom mmWave backhaul to link the access to the core network, and Fixed Wireless Access to provide broadband services to the facility
 * Integration of FhG Open5GCore with Limemicro SDR platform and the SRS UE and g/eNB
 * Enabling the E2E deployment of multiple customized-slices over the whole network – access, transport and core.
 This will further include the slicing of the IoT devices at the edge of the network.
 * Supporting MEC orchestration and mobility management features for the support of interactive mobile streaming edge services.